On Air Now

 At first, Emma replies: “Oh no no no, the words must be your own.
 You must be the best judge of your own happiness.”

 But just as in the novel, the young cupid soon finds herself meddling in Harriet’s affairs and when things go wrong, George Knightley – who later becomes her love interest – scolds her: “Emma, this is your doing.”

 Led by Autumn de Wilde, which is a debut for the American photographer and director, and written by New Zealand novelist and 2013 Man Booker Prize winner, Eleanor Catton, the movie gives us a humorous insight into the life of Emma and her many acquaintances.

-English composer and former Royal Academy of Music scholar, Isobel Waller-Bridge, has written the soundtrack for Emma.
+English composer and former Royal Academy of Music scholar, Isobel Waller-Bridge (Vita and Virginia, Vanity Fair (2018)), has written the soundtrack for Emma.

-Waller-Bridge is best known for penning the music to TV comedy-drama series, Fleabag, starring and written by her sister, Phoebe Waller-Bridge.
-The show’s dramatic choral music was the perfect accompaniment for its witty female protagonist, so Emma is a logical next step in the young composer’s career.
+Waller-Bridge is best known for composing the music to her sister Phoebe’s TV comedy-drama series, Fleabag.
+The show’s dramatic, neo-Renaissance choral music was the perfect accompaniment for its witty female protagonist.

-Argentine and English model and actress, Anya Taylor-Joy, has been cast as the leading role of Emma Woodhouse.
+American-born model and actress, Anya Taylor-Joy, plays lead Emma Woodhouse.
 She is best known for her roles as Thomasin in the 2015 period horror movie, The Witch, and Casey Cooke in the horror-thriller films, Split (2016) and Glass (2019).